 A batter dispenser is another handy tool.
 We use one when we make our cupcakes, muffins, pancakes, and waffles.
 Not only does it cut down on the mess, but it also allows you to measure out how much batter you use, which means that you can make uniform waffles every time.

-The Will it Waffle book is a fun recipe book just for waffle enthusiast.
+The Will it Waffle book is a fun recipe book just for waffle enthusiasts.
 There are sweet and savory recipes and ideas that will take your love for waffles to the next level.
 Check it out!

 Thin Waffle Cookie Makers…?

-These are cone shaped confections that are used for ice cream or even gelato.
+These are cone-shaped confections that are used for ice cream or even gelato.
 They are typically cooled before being filled with ice cream.
 You can get waffle cone mix or use a recipe you can find online.